Learn About MACI Science & Data | MACI® Skip to content

-In patients undergoing cell-based knee cartilage restoration, lesions can progress and new lesions can form as time between cartilage biopsy and implantation increases.1 If conservative treatment has not worked to relieve pain associated with knee cartilage damage, MACI may be an appropriate treatment option.
+In patients undergoing cell-based knee cartilage restoration, lesions can progress and new lesions can form as time between cartilage biopsy and implantation increases.1 For patients with ≤4 cm2 accessible defects of the knee, early diagnosis and treatment may minimize lesion progression and the need for open ACI.1 If conservative treatment has not worked to relieve pain associated with knee cartilage damage, MACI may be an appropriate treatment option.

 Cartilage defect expansion1